 The Advisory Council may also be asked to participate in the process of new faculty hiring should the need arise.
 The Council serves as a liaison between the Department and its student constituency.
 It is not expected to sponsor its own activities as a club, nor does it substitute for a student club focused on history.

-The Student Advisory Council will be elected annually by a general meeting of the Department's majors (including IR-History) and minors.
-The Council should consist of 5 members prepared to represent the broad concerns and perspectives of the History Department's student constituencies.
-Candidates will be nominated at the first general meeting of majors and minors of the academic year.
+The Student Advisory Council is elected annually by a general meeting of the Department's majors (including IR-History) and minors.
+The Council consists of 5 members prepared to represent the broad concerns and perspectives of the History Department's student constituencies.
+Candidates are nominated at the first general meeting of majors and minors of the academic year.
 Majors and minors should vote for five candidates and send their selections to the History Department's academic administrator by email.
-The five candidates receiving the largest number of votes will be elected.
+The five candidates receiving the largest number of votes are elected.

 The Student Advisory Council should meet at least twice a semester and call at least one general meeting of majors and minors each semester.
-Lunches for meetings will be funded by the department.
-Council members will be asked by the chair or the Departmental Committee as a whole, to represent, to the best of their ability, the perspectives of students on the matters outlined above.
+Lunches for meetings are funded by the department.
+Council members are asked by the chair or the Departmental Committee as a whole, to represent, to the best of their ability, the perspectives of students on the matters outlined above.